baali/senic-documentation/index.rst

 Why We Built the Senic Hub
 ==========================

-The `Senic Hub <http://blog.senic.com/posts/what-were-building-next>`_ is the first major step in Senic’s vision to make technology that is `not focused on ‘stickiness’ <http://blog.senic.com/posts/the-problem-of-attention>`_ but on `well being for the human <http://blog.senic.com/posts/design-for-wellbeing>`_.
+The `Senic Hub <http://blog.senic.com/posts/what-were-building-next>`_ is the first major step in Senic’s vision to make technology that is `not focused on ‘stickiness’ <http://blog.senic.com/posts/the-problem-of-attention>`_ but on `wellbeing for the human <http://blog.senic.com/posts/design-for-wellbeing>`_.
 At Senic, we see a big problem in companies creating apps and products that try to maximize the time that their users spent engaged with them.
 Instead we would like to promote wellbeing by creating connected devices, experiences, interfaces and systems that provide users with seamless technological experiences, without constantly demanding or even just encouraging their attention or focus.